LinTrieu/go-code-standards-guidance/README.md

    * `var i int` instead of `var index int`
 * We `SHOULD NOT` use redundant long names within their context.
 A name's length should not exceed its information content.
 * We `MUST` use a consistent variable declaration style throughout the application.
-* When declaring and initialising a variable to its zero value, we `SHOULD` use the `var` keyword.
+* When declaring and initializing a variable to its zero value, we `SHOULD` use the `var` keyword.
    * e.g. `var foo string`
-* When declaring and initialising a variable to a non-zero value, we `SHOULD` use the short variable declaration operator `:=`.
+* When declaring and initializing a variable to a non-zero value, we `SHOULD` use the short variable declaration operator `:=`.
    * e.g `foo := "bar"`